--Assess for early or advanced build-up of atherosclerotic or fatty plaque in the carotid arteries (vascular ultrasound) and coronary arteries (coronary calcium scan).
+-Assess for the early or advanced build-up of atherosclerotic or fatty plaque in the coronary arteries (coronary calcium scan or CAC).

-As I’ve pointed out before (here), the vast majority of men over the age of 60 move into a 10 year risk category >7.5%, no matter how great their lifestyle is, and Geo was no exception with a risk of 8.4%.
+As I’ve pointed out before (here), the majority of men over the age of 60 move into a 10-year risk category >7.5%, no matter how great their lifestyle is, and Geo was no exception with a risk of 8.4%.
 His total cholesterol was 249, LDL (bad) 154, HDL (good) 72 and triglycerides 116.

-When Geo presented these findings to his PCP, he seemed unaware of the ASCVD risk estimator (recommended by AHA/ACC guidelines first published in 2013), which no longer suggests LDL levels as goals.
+When Geo presented these findings to his PCP, the doctor seemed unaware of the ASCVD risk estimator (recommended by AHA/ACC guidelines first published in 2013).
 His PCP also seemed miffed that he had gotten the coronary calcium scan.
 Geo felt like the PCP’s attitude was “shut up and do what I tell you.”

 Geo’s PCP’s approach exemplifies a not-uncommon traditional doctor-patient relationship, but a better approach is shared decision-making (see here).
 Geo, like many patients, welcomes more information on the risks and benefits of any recommended treatment so that he can participate in deciding the best course of action.